Muazam-khan/terraform-basics/README.md

    >  Here are some key aspects of Terraform and reasons why companies adopt it:

-       *  Infrastructure as Code (IaC): Terraform enables the practice of treating infrastructure as code.
+       *  Infrastructure as Code (IaC): Terraform enables the practice of treating infrastructure as a code.
 Infrastructure configurations are written in a human-readable language, allowing teams to version, share, and manage infrastructure code alongside application code.
 This brings the benefits of version control, collaboration, and code review to infrastructure management.

       *  Declarative Configuration: Terraform uses a declarative approach, meaning you specify the desired state of your infrastructure, and Terraform takes care of figuring out how to achieve that state.
 This simplifies the process of provisioning and managing infrastructure, as users don't need to worry about the sequence of operations or low-level details.